Flo-Burger/Hierarchical_Emergence_Profiles_of_Human_Derived_Dimensions_are_a_Fundamental_Property_of_DNNs/README.md

 In this repository, you will find all ....

+## Installation

+To install all required libraries, you can use the requirements.txt.
+To install from it, make sure you are in the right folder, and then install using "pip install -r requirements.txt"

 ## Datasets

 To repeat the analysis, you first need to download the data for the two dataset we used: